Transfer Dispute Resolution

 Source: Higher Education Laws and Rules ( http://www.thecb.state.tx.us/Rules/)

-For further information, please contact the Office of Transfer Services/Articulation and University Relations at:
+For further information, please contact the Office of Transfer and Transition Services at: